scala/scala3/docs/docs/reference/experimental/canthrow.md

 To summarize, the extension for safer exception checking consists of the following elements:

- - It adds to the standard library the class `scala.CanThrow`, the type `scala.canThrow`, and the `scala.unsafeExceptions` object, as they were described above.
+ - It adds to the standard library the class `scala.CanThrow`, the type `scala.$throws`, and the `scala.unsafeExceptions` object, as they were described above.
+ - It adds some desugaring rules ro rewrite `throws` types to cascaded `$throws` types.
  - It augments the type checking of `throw` by _demanding_ a `CanThrow` ability or the thrown exception.
  - It augments the type checking of `try` by _providing_ `CanThrow` abilities for every caught exception.